Contract Administration Manager I (Procurement Lead)

-In this role, the individual will perform advanced (senior-level) contract administration work supporting the mission critical functions of the agency’s internal procurement program.
-Work involves coordinating procurements for large scope, high-dollar, and/or multi-award contracts by defining requirements and developing, negotiating, and awarding contracts, as well as documenting and implementing process improvements, developing guidelines, policies, and procedures.
+In this role, the individual will perform advanced (senior-level) contract administration work supporting the mission-critical functions of the agency’s Enterprise and Shared Technology Services/IT Commodities procurement program.
+Opportunities also include work on coordinating procurements for large scope, high-dollar, and/or multi-award contracts by defining requirements and developing, negotiating, and awarding contracts, as well as documenting and implementing process improvements, and developing guidelines, policies, and procedures.
 Duties include prioritization of work streams and setting standards for achieving procurement program goals.
 Additionally, this individual may purchase commodities and equipment of a specialized or complex nature, including Information Technology related goods and services; complies with current purchasing policies and regulations and ensures state procurement procedures are followed.
-This is an opportunity to work under limited direction of the DIR-A Procurements Director with extensive latitude for the use of initiative and independent judgment.
+This is an opportunity to work under limited direction from the Enterprise Procurements Director with considerable latitude for the use of initiative and independent judgment.

 WHAT WE DO

-- Makes recommendations on guidelines, policies, and procedures; develops schedules, priorities, and standards for achieving procurement program goals.
+- Makes recommendations on improving existing departmental guidelines, policies, and procedures; develops schedules, priorities, and standards for achieving procurement program goals.

-- Ensures compliance with current contracting policies, regulations, and procedures.
+- Ensures compliance with State of Texas procurement laws, regulations, rules, policies, and procedure.

 - Serves as a resource to other Contract and Vendor Management staff on escalated issues of an unusual nature.